The first tea was cultivated in Southwest China from where it spread all over Asia and to other continents.

 Other regions like Russia, Turkey, Vietnam, Thailand, Indonesia or the South American countries often produce mainly for inland consumption.

-It is worth mentioning that tea is also grown in the UK, Australia, Germany, Switzerland and in some other, non-classical tea regions.
+It is worth mentioning that tea is also grown in the UK, Australia, Germany, Switzerland and some other, non-classical tea regions.
 As much as we admire and support any tea growth worldwide, we are still waiting for distinctive teas to emerge from those countries.

 It is said that there are about 8000 different types of tea produced in China.
 Eight Thousand!